raphaelcohn/heroku-buildpack-skeleton/README.md

     * so that previously installed recipes are re-used
 	* so that dependencies that are no longer needed are removed
 	* works better than `apt`, etc as it ensures packages are correctly relocated
+	* strips it, so your Dyno is smaller and has less vulnerabilities
   * A source-control managed root akin to `/opt` in `.heroku.rc.d/build.root`
     * allows you to check in [shellfire] and other scripts to source control
 	* to use git submodules to manage private binary dependencies